dancer1325/csi-spec/spec.md

 |                                           |
 +-------------------------------------------+

-Figure 4: Headless Plugin deployment, only the CO Node hosts run Plugins.
-A Node-only Plugin component supplies only the Node Service.
+Figure 4: Headless Plugin deployment
+* plugins ONLY | CO Node hosts
+* Node-only Plugin component -- supplies -- ONLY Node Service
-Its GetPluginCapabilities RPC does not report the CONTROLLER_SERVICE capability.
+* ❌GetPluginCapabilities RPC does NOT report the CONTROLLER_SERVICE capability ❌
 ```

 ### Volume Lifecycle

+* goal
+  * how a CO MAY -- , via this spec's API, manage the -- lifecycle of a volume
+* Plugins SHOULD expose ALL interface's RPCs
+* Controller plugins SHOULD implement ALL RPCs -- for the -- `Controller` service
+* Unsupported RPCs SHOULD -- return an -- appropriate error code
+  * _Example:_ `CALL_NOT_IMPLEMENTED`
+* `ControllerGetCapabilities` & `NodeGetCapabilities`
+  * == RPCs / document ALL plugin capabilities

 ```
    CreateVolume +------------+ DeleteVolume